©

 • Developing digital skills: Partnering with digital inclusion professionals to deliver training in digital and climate literacy and skills equipping participants with competencies essential for the 21st century workforce.

-• Enhancing core skills: Focusing on equality, empathy, and future orientation to strengthen personal resilience among socio-economically disadvantaged young women and young people with disabilities.
+• Enhancing core skills: Focusing on equality, empathy, and future orientation to strengthen personal resilience among young women from lower socio-economic backgrounds and young people with disabilities.

-• Experiential learning through social action projects or internship/short-term scholarships: Connecting young women and young people with disabilities with experienced entrepreneurs and industry experts to support their entrepreneurial development.
+• Experiential learning through social action projects or internship/short-term scholarships: Connecting young women from lower socio-economic backgrounds and young people with disabilities with experienced entrepreneurs and industry experts to support their entrepreneurial development.

-• Work experience opportunities: Facilitating access to funding, incubation centres, and networking events to support ventures led by young women and young people with disabilities.
+• Work experience opportunities: Facilitating access to funding, incubation centres, and networking events to support ventures led by young women from lower socio-economic backgrounds and young people with disabilities.

 Expected outcomes

-• Young women and young people with disabilities develop their full potential and apply their skills to thrive in the 21st century employment.
+• Young women from lower socio-economic backgrounds and young people with disabilities develop their full potential and apply their skills to thrive in the 21st century employment.

 • Community organisations, decision-makers, employers, and educational institutions engage with young people to build an inclusive and resilient society.